 Get or list resources in the Kubernetes cluster.

-Describe a specific resource in the Kubernetes cluster.
+Describe specific resources in the Kubernetes cluster.

-Create a new resource in the Kubernetes cluster.
+Create resources in the Kubernetes cluster.

-Apply YAML manifests to the Kubernetes cluster.
+Apply YAML manifests to create or update resources in the Kubernetes cluster.

-Delete a specified resource from the Kubernetes cluster.
+Delete resources from the Kubernetes cluster.

-Explain Kubernetes resources and their configurations.
+Explain Kubernetes resources and their usage.

 List available API resources in the Kubernetes cluster.

-Scale a resource in the Kubernetes cluster.
+Scale resources within the Kubernetes cluster.

-Manage deployment rollouts for resources in the Kubernetes cluster.
+Manage deployment rollouts in the Kubernetes cluster.

-Execute any kubectl command, including custom commands.
+Execute any generic kubectl command.

-Set up port forwarding to access pods or services.
+Set up port forwarding to pods and services in the Kubernetes cluster.